Release of virtual photon and phonon pairs from qubit-plasmon-phonon ultrastrong coupling system: The correlation of the photon and phonon pairs

 Finally, we'd like to emphasize that the ultrastrong coupling of the plasmon mode and the phonon has been experimentally achieved \cite{Nat.Photonics15}.
 With the development of the experiment, the coupling strength of phonons, photons, and atoms keeps increasing \cite{s41567-019-0534-4, J.Phys.Chem.Lett.11.7, PhysRevLett.123.247701, s41467-020-16524-x}, entering the USC regime.
 Meanwhile, the experimental detection of phonon pairs and photon pairs can be performed by homodyne detection \cite{PhysRevA.55.3117}, optical interference detection \cite{Li:22}, Raman spectroscopy \cite{Nanoscale2022.14}, etc. So our scheme should be feasible for generating phonon pairs and photon pairs in this new ENZ nanocavity \cite{Nat.Photonics15}.
 The parameters selected in our calculations are experimentally feasible: vibration constant $\omega_p=0.25\omega_0$ \cite{Nat.Photonics15}, $g\approx \omega_0, \omega_b(0.2<g/\omega_0,\omega_b<1)$ in the USC regime \cite{nphys1730}, and dissipation parameters $\gamma_a, \gamma_b, \gamma_{eg}, \gamma_{gl}/\omega_0 \approx 10^{-2}$ are shown in the Methods section on page 7 of this work \cite{Nat.Commun.12.6206}.
 In our work we use the frequency $\omega_0/2\pi=2.782$GHZ used in Figure 1 of this paper \cite{nphys1730}, and the adjustment of the coupling constant and dissipation frequency in our study are in the range of the above experimental papers.
 We have verified that the physical properties obtained are independent of the specific values of the parameters when the parameter ratios are the same.
 In addition, all the results in this article are calculated numerically using Qutip \cite{Comp.Phys.Comm.184(2013)1234}, where we truncate the numbers of photons and phonons up to 4.
+We find that the lowest state of energy with interactions and the energy levels below are almost independent of the truncation dimension, so the physical processes we study are not subject to change with the truncation dimension.
 We have verified that the final results of this study are almost not affected by the higher dimension of Hilbert space.